-Students who expect to graduate from the four-year pre-Seminary Course must complete ten semester hours beyond the two units of Latin required for admission, and must include Courses 202 and 308.
+Students who expect to graduate from the four-year pre-Seminary Course must complete six semester hours beyond the two units of Latin required for admission, and must include Course 202 or 308.
 Those who with admission offer more than two units of Latin may reduce the requirements by three semester hours for every unit taken in the high school beyond the two units.

 - Fours hours first semester 101-102.
 ELEMENTARY LATIN This course covers one unit of Latin for entrance to college and is intended for those who have had no Latin in their high school course.
 No credit is granted for 101-102 unless credit has been earned for 103-104. - Four hours second semester 103-104.
 SECOND YEAR LATIN The equivalent of four books of Cæsar's Gallic Wars is read.
 Equivalent to one unit of Latin for admission. - Three hours 105.
 ROMAN ORATORY Catilinarian orations of Cicero and Latin prose composition.
 This course is offered for those students who present two units of Latin for admission. - Three hours 202.
-POETRY Parts of Books I to VI of Vergil's Eneid.
+POETRY Parts of Books I to VI of Vergil's Æneid.
 Translation and interpretation, metrical reading, and studies in Roman mythology. - Two or three hours 300.
 POETRY Selections from the various works of Ovid.
 Study of Latin prosody and Roman mythology.
-Students will be given the privilege to select this course or 306 Horace. - Two or three hours 301.
-PHILOSOPHICAL TREATISES Cicero's De Senectute and De Amicitia.
-Papers by the students on assigned subjects. - Two or three hours 303.
-ROMAN HISTORIANS Livy, Book XXI: the history and the life of Rome during the period of the Punic Wars. - Two or three hours 305.
-ROMAN COMEDY Terence: The Adelphi and the Andria.
-Not offered in 1935-'36. - Two or three hours 306.
+Students will be given the privilege to select this course or 306 or 310. - Two or three hours PHILOSOPHICAL TREATISES 301.
+Cicero's De Senectute and De Amicitia.
+Papers by the students on assigned subjects. - Two or three hours ROMAN HISTORIANS 303.
+Livy, Book XXI: the history and the life of Rome during the period of the Punic Wars.
+Students will be given the privilege to select this course or 305. - Two or three hours ROMAN COMEDY Terence: The Adelphi and the Andria. - Two or three hours 306.
 HORACE: Odes and Epodes See note under 300. - 308.
 CHRISTIAN AND MEDIÆVAL LATIN LITERATURE Two or three hours It comprises several Christian Latin hymns, part of Augustine's Confessions, and selections from various writers of Latin prose and poetry from the fifth century to the Renaissance. - Two or three hours 310.
 AUGUSTAN LATIN This course comprises selections taken from Livy, Ovid, Caesar, Sallust, Vergil, Cicero, Horace.